-We use flexible working arrangements where possible, such as working from home, early and late shifts to reduce peak periods.
+We use flexible working arrangements where possible, such as working from home, and early and late shifts, to reduce peak periods.

-Reception and the IT help desk have been fitted with perspex barriers and are implementing a range of controls to ensure staff, students and visitors at interaction points stay at a safe distance and are protected from cross-contamination.
+Reception and the IT help desk have been fitted with perspex barriers and implement a range of controls to minimise the risk of potential exposure to the virus when interacting with others.

 We are reviewing regular deliveries and have requested contactless delivery and invoicing where practical.

-We display signage near lifts directing staff and students to maintain physical distancing wherever practical with 2 people max using a lift at a time.
+We display signage near lifts directing staff and students to maintain physical distancing wherever practical, with lift usage limited to two people at a time.

 Hygiene and cleaning

 Students are regularly reminded to wash their hands frequently and carefully throughout the day and to avoid hugging their classmates.

 We provide hand sanitiser in all classrooms and staff rooms and at multiple locations throughout the School.